SMJSGaming/htcml/README.md

 # HTCML

-A library allowing to directly communicate with the backend by using variables in the HTML.
+A library made to directly communicate with the backend by using variables in the HTML.

 ## Installing